-The integrated CACC car-following model is based on the work of Milanés & Shladover , Xiao, Wang & van Arem and Xiao, Wang, Schakel & van Arem , wherein the developed control law in the ACC control algorithm is explicitly divided into three modes: (i) speed (or cruising) control, (ii) gap-closing control and (iii) gap control.
-A fourth mode (i.e. collision avoidance mode) has been introduced within the project TransAID.
+The integrated CACC car-following model is based on the work of Milanés & Shladover , Xiao, Wang & van Arem and Xiao, Wang, Schakel & van Arem , wherein the developed control law in the CACC control algorithm is explicitly divided into three modes: (i) speed (or cruising) control, (ii) gap control and (iii) gap-closing control.
+A fourth mode (i.e. collision avoidance mode) has been introduced within the project TransAID, when the CACC model was first integrated to SUMO .

 The speed control mode is designed to maintain the pre-defined by the driver desired speed and is activated when there are no preceding vehicles in the range covered by the sensors or when the time-gap is larger than 2 s.